Koromix/rygel/web/koffi.dev/pages/contribute.md

 First, you must update the code in three steps:

-- Change the version numbers in `package.json` (version and stable for stable releases)
+- Change the version number in `package.json`
 - Add an entry to `CHANGELOG` to summarize the changes since last release
 - Commit theses changes with the message *Bump Koffi to X.Y.Z*